tinacms/tina.io/content/guides/nextjs/tina-with-strapi/editing-with-tina.md

 Here we used the `useCMS` hook to get access to our CMS object.
 In `_app.js` we've attached a Strapi media store to this object, and we need access to that here to help us resolve image urls.

+🤚In order to be able to upload images you'll want to head over to Strapi's **Roles & Permissions**, then select all **uploads** and save.

 Now let's head over to `post-body.js` and wrap the content of our blog post with a WYSIWYG markdown editor.
 This will take care of the markdown parsing that we removed earlier.

 **components/post-body.js**